Policies

 While it's often said that the best defence is a good offence, in fact, the best defence is a good offence never used.
 In other words, the best defence is deterrence, enough to ensure a shot is never fired.

 Another security agreement is the “QUAD,” a four-way "strategic security dialogue" between Australia, India, Japan, and the United States, an acknowledged response to China's growing global economic and strategic power, specifically in the Asia-Pacific region.
+It’s not, though, a treaty that comes with a military response if help is required.

-Put all these treaties and agreements in a Venn diagram, and it’s the United States that’s in the sweet spot, but would America answer the call if a shooting war were launched against us?
-Unfortunately, there isn’t a single guarantee to be found.
+Put all these treaties and agreements in a Venn diagram, and the United States is in the sweet spot.
+However, with the US in the thrall of MAGA and its “America First” ideology, there’s real doubt that it would answer the call if a war came to our shores.

 The "Echidna Strategy" — a layered defence